 *Only Emerging Artist Applicants may apply with a 5th image of their work instead of a booth shot.*

 – Images must accurately represent the body of the artist’s work to be exhibited at the Arts Festival.

 Digital Art: This category includes any original work for which the original image, or the manipulation of other source material, was executed by the artist using a computer.
-Work in this category must be in limited editions, signed and numbered on archival quality materials.
-Traditional photographs taken through a digital media should apply in the photography category.
+Artwork must be in signed and numbered limited editions, on archival quality materials.
+Traditional photographs taken through digital media should apply in the photography category.

 Drawing: Works created using dry media including chalk, charcoal, pastels, pencil, wax crayon, etc. or from the fluid medium of inks and washes applied by pen or brush are to be entered in this category.

 Fiber: All work crafted from fibers including basketry, embroidery, weaving, leatherwork, tapestry and papermaking.
 This can be wearable or non-wearable.
 No machine tooling, machine-screened patterns or other forms of mass production are permitted.
 No factory-produced wearable items, regardless of additional modification or enhancement by the artist, may be exhibited.

 Glass: No forms of mass production are permitted.

 Jewelry: All jewelry whether the work is produced from metal, glass, clay, fiber, paper, plastic or other materials must be entered in this category.
 No commercial casts, molds or production studio work is allowed.